cityofasheville/bedrock/BedrockProposal.md

 # Bedrock

 Gut current program, retaining dependency graph, metadata, blueprints, and result emails.
-New core of program will not use FME, so will have different db for each step.
+New core of program will not use FME, so will have different db structure for the steps.

 ## Type of Task